 The last all-natural supplement for sleep that we’re going to cover is calcium, a common micromineral in dairy products with a wide range of health benefits.
 Calcium supports bone health, cardiovascular health, and promotes deep sleep cycles.
 A study published in the European Neurology Journal identified a link between the absence of deep REM sleep to individuals with calcium deficiencies.
 Researchers were able to reduce sleep disturbances and normalize sleeping patterns once they restored the blood calcium level of its subjects.
 This study suggests that calcium is not only good for your teeth and bones, but it belongs in the conversion with other non-prescription natural sleeping remedies.

-Calcium helps cure insomnia by converting L-Tryptophan into serotonin and melatonin.
+Calcium helps with sleeplessness by converting L-Tryptophan into serotonin and melatonin.
 Most people get enough calcium in their diet from foods such as milk, yogurt, cheese, broccoli, kale, and almonds.
 Since milk also contains small amounts of L-Tryptophan as well, there is some truth to the tried and true method of drinking a warm glass of milk before bed.
-If you regularly avoid calcium-rich foods, we suggest an additional calcium supplement to take alongside safe OTC sleeping pills to get rid of insomnia.
+If you regularly avoid calcium-rich foods, we suggest an additional calcium supplement to take alongside safe OTC sleeping pills to help improve your sleep.
 Herbal sleep aids are usually enough to prevent sleep deprivation.
 Though, if you’re calcium deficient, you may need some additional help.

 Reliance on prescription sleeping pills has become an issue globally.
-This rising problem has led to the development of safe over the counter sleep aids for treating and curing insomnia symptoms in 2018.
-Prescription medications such as Ambien, Lunesta, Restoril, Sonata, and Halcion should be avoided long-term in favor of home remedies to help you sleep.
+This rising problem has led to the development of safe over the counter sleep aids for addressing sleep problems and improving sleep quality.
+Prescription medications such as Ambien, Lunesta, Restoril, Sonata, and Halcion should only be used as directed with a proper prescription from your medical professional, and if possible be avoided long-term in favor of home remedies to help you sleep.
 Most non-prescription homeopathic treatments are non-habit forming, non-drowsy, and safe for use in adults, children, and even toddlers.
 Which of the above herbal and natural sleep aids have you tried?
-Let us know what you think about the best insomnia treatments in the comments below.
+Let us know what you think about the best natural sleep aids in the comments below.